SecureRole/SecureRole/README.md

 ## Who are we?

 We are Anina Bytyçi, Isaac Würth and Marco Zanetti.
 Three bachelor students at OST - Ostschweizer Fachhochschule, currently writing our bachelor thesis.
-We are all studing information technology, with a special focus on cyber security.
+We are all studying information technology, with a special focus on cyber security.

 ## Why are we doing this?